brunoafabricio/Course_Flutter_2020/README.md

-# Flutter Course 2020
 <img src=".github/flutter_img.jpg">

+<h1 align="center"> Flutter Course 2020 </h1>

-## About:
+# About:
-This course contains 16 applications develop to mobile phone __Android and IOS__
+💻 This course contains 16 applications developed to the mobile phone __Android and IOS__

-## Apps:
+# Applications developed in this course:

-- OLX Clone
+- OLX Clone ( olx.com.br )
-- E-commerce (Client and Manager App)
+- Virtual Store (Client App and Manager App)
 - Online Chat
-- Book of contacts
+- Contact Book
 - Youtube Favorites
 - To Do List
-- Coin converter
+- Coin Converter
-- Gifs Fetch
+- Gifs Search
 - IMC Calculator
 - And More!